preethibioinfo/RNA-seq/README.md

 This repository contains RNA-seq analysis pipelines and scripts used for differential gene expression studies.

 ## Project Description
-This project focuses on transcriptomic analysis using DESeq2 to compare gene expression between different biological conditions.
+This project performs transcriptomic profiling using DESeq2 to identify differentially expressed genes between biological conditions.
+The workflow includes normalization, statistical testing with multiple testing correction, dimensionality reduction (PCA), and functional enrichment analysis (GO & KEGG).

 ## Tools Used
 - R